Sinkhorn Divergences for Unbalanced Optimal Transport: Properties of entropic unbalanced optimal transport functionals

 \subsection{Case of the null measure}

-The case $\al=0$ needs to be treated separately because dual potentials might lack regularity.
-Indeed, let us remark that if $\al=0$ then $\al\otimes\be=0$ and the regularization $\KL(.,\al\otimes\be)$ imposes that the set of possible transport plans degenerates to $\pi=0$.
+The case $\al=0$ needs to be treated separately because dual potentials lack regularity.
+Indeed, If $\al=0$ then $\al\otimes\be=0$ and the regularization $\KL(.,\al\otimes\be)$ imposes that the only feasible plan is $\pi=0$.
 Thus the primal cost is equal to $\OTb(\al,\be) = m(\be) \phi(0)$.
-First, we need to assume that $\phi(0) < +\infty$, otherwise the null measure yields an infinite transport cost.
+Note that we assume $\phi(0) < +\infty$, otherwise $\OTb(0,\be)=+\infty$.
 In that case the primal is well-defined with an explicit formula.
-Concerning the dual when $\al=0$, it reads

-Namely, when $\D_\phi = \KL$, the dual program is equal to the primal, but the sup is not attained in $\Cc(\Xx)$ because the optimal dual potential degenerates to $\g=+\infty$.
+Concerning the dual, it reads $\OTb(\al=0,\be) = \sup_{\g\in\Cc(\Xx)} \dotp{\be}{-\phi^*(-\g)}$.
+When $\D_\phi = \KL$, the dual program is equal to the primal, but the sup is not attained in $\Cc(\Xx)$ because $\g=+\infty$ is optimal.
 Thus, we cannot use the regularity of dual potentials given in Proposition~\ref{prop-uniform-conv} to prove the regularity of OT when any of the input measures is null.
 Nevertheless, it is possible to prove via the primal that OT functionals are regular when the input measures go to zero.